 - Test to see what happens if you lose your caching layer

 - Test to see what happen when you lose a server, in a scenario where you have fail-over servers.

-- Test your staging server, do not limited the testing to your development server.
+- Test your staging server, do not limit the testing to your development server.

 - Test what happens when you use external API, will it slow down your server.

-- Test WordPress to see which plugin take longer to load than others.
+- Test WordPress to see which plugin takes longer to load than others.

 - Test third-party services that you using, test with different timeout settings.